11 Things You Probably Didn’t Know About Daylight Saving Time

 The idea wasn’t taken seriously until 1907

 More than a century after Franklin’s letter, a British builder named William Willet became the champion of Daylight Saving, and lobbied Parliament to adjust the time in April and September in order to take full advantage of the day’s light.
 It is said the idea came to him after riding his horse one summer morning and noticing how many blinds were still down, which signaled to him the sunlight was going to waste.
+Another Daylight Saving Time fact, these are the only two states that don’t observe it.

 Daylight Saving Time became law during World War I